-The method for steaming oysters is the same for all types of oysters including farm-raised and wild caught.
+The method for steaming oysters is the same for all, including farm-raised and wild-caught.

 Steam Oysters on the Stove

 You steam oysters on the stove as you do with a large pot.
 Put enough water in the pot to cover the oysters about halfway.
-You are only using the water to create steam, and you don’t want to boil the oysters.
+You only use the water to create steam, and you don’t want to boil the oysters.
 Instead, put a single layer of oysters in the pot, put the lid on the pot, and bring the water to a boil.
-The oysters should open in about 4 or 5 minutes.
+The oysters should open in about four or five minutes.

 How Long to Steam Oysters?

 The amount of time it takes to steam the oysters open will depend on two things.
-One, the type of oysters you are steaming, and two, the temperature outside where you are cooking.
+One, the type of oysters you are steaming, and two, the temperature outside, if you are cooking outside, where you are cooking them.
 Thicker-shelled oysters will take a little bit longer to open.
-Once the water is steaming, it should not take more than five to seven minutes for the oysters to be steamed open.
-It may also take a little longer if the outside temperature is in the 30s or 40s.
-Less time if the temperature is in the 60s or 70s.
-When the oysters are open, they are also said to be “smiling.”
+Once the water is steaming, it should not take more than five to seven minutes for the oysters open.

-Once they are open, you can finish opening them the rest of the way with an oyster knife.
+Once the oysters are open, you can finish opening them with an oyster knife.
 Traditional side items are cocktail sauce, hot sauce, lemon wedges, and saltine crackers.

 How to Shuck Oysters like a Pro